PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before the unconditional sort/layout inference and final ConvInteger owner.
 Determine whether its exact raw result can be retained without adding a guard or reconciliation.
 Commit and push only; do not create or update a pull request.

+## Absolute-final dynamic rank-one result characterization checkpoint

+The dynamic rank-one Unsqueeze/Reshape-shape owner increments its exact counter for each shape-parameter metadata/data rewrite or runtime SHAPE/CONCAT pipeline insertion plus RESHAPE rewire.
+It performs no pruning and synchronizes layout only after a positive result.
+Of its three production occurrences, the very- late and recursive-fallback calls already retain their raw dictionaries; only the absolute-final direct call discards its result.

+A strict expected-failure orchestration contract now requires that last call to assign `_absolute_final_dynamic_rank1_stats`.
+It fixes all three occurrence counts and preserves the immediately following unconditional topological sort, layout inference, and `final_convinteger_layout_stats` boundary.

+At implementation, change only the last expression to an assignment.
+Do not change the owner, counter schema, option/tensor/operator writes, layout sync, other two occurrences, add a guard or reconciliation, reorder sort/inference, change dependencies, or affect TensorFlow behavior.
+Validate dynamic-Reshape, terminal orchestration, architecture, and occurrence contracts sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- dynamic-Reshape owner, terminal orchestration, and architecture:
+  `287 passed, 1 xfailed in 17.91s`
+- expanded broad related gate: `1256 passed, 1 xfailed in 30.47s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet absolute-final raw-result assignment; there are no unexpected failures.